Facebook Data

 E-Commerce

 If you’re selling products online, you may be interested in collecting data in Facebook marketplace to see what products are available, their pricing, descriptions, images and videos.
 Since Facebook offers this data to the public, it’s easy to gather this information for some preliminary research (especially in your local market) to see what’s already trading and selling.
+Just use the same approach as outlined above to use our HAR file tool as a Facebook marketplace scraper.

-Illegal & Automated Scrapers
+Illegal Facebook Scrapers

-Can using an automated Facebook scraper get you banned?
+Can using an automated Facebook scraper tool get you banned?
 Yes!
 It may even get your sued for violating Facebook’s Terms of Service, which explicitly forbids scraping.
 Furthermore, Facebook employs an army of engineers whose sole purpose is to prevent unauthorized scraping!

 However, the moment you involve a third party, such as a proxy provider or Facebook scraping service, then that 3rd party is guilty of Tortious Interference with Contract and Facebook as the legal basis to sue these scrapers.
 And they have, filing many lawsuits against scraping for hire & similar tools that ultimately shut down many operations and explain why so many new ones pop up every year.

-Unauthorized Scraping Concerns
+Unauthorized Scraping

-Since we don’t enjoy being sued, we can’t legally suggest that you engage in scraping Facebook via unauthorized methods (e.g. anything automated).
+Since we don’t enjoy being sued, we can’t legally suggest that you engage in scraping data from Facebook via unauthorized methods (e.g. anything automated).
 However, we can walk you through the most common issues you’ll face if you go down this route.

 Getting Blocked & Banned

 Since you need a Facebook account to access information hosted on Facebook, most Facebook scrapers need to log in as a Facebook user to access the site and extract data.
-If you try to scrape Facebook with a tool that asks you to provide your username and password, then uninstall it immediately!
+If you try to access Facebook with a tool that asks you to provide your username and password, then uninstall it immediately!

-If you provide your username & password to these tools, they will start scraping Facebook using your account - and once detected Facebook will likely give you a warning or straight up ban your account and/or IP address for attempted data scraping & exceeding rate limits.
+If you provide your username & password to these tools, they will start accessing Facebook using your account - and once detected Facebook will likely give you a warning or straight up ban your account and/or IP address for attempted data scraping & exceeding rate limits.
 This means saying goodbye to all your saved photos, friends & communities!

 Proxy Server Costs